ayoubelmhamdi/typst-phd-AI-Medical/main.typ

   // ref:
 )

-L'euquation de prédication c'est comme suit:
+L'euquation de prédication $y$ c'est comme suit:

 $ y = a_1^((1))+a_2^((1))+a_3^((1))+a_4^((1)) $

+Avec

 $
   a_1^((1)) &=  w_11^((1)) x_1 + w_21^((1)) x_2 + b_1^((1)) \